 Risk Management and Insurance

-Why Choose the Risk Management and Insurance Certificate?
+Why Choose the Risk Management and Insurance Certificate? - Program Spotlight

-Career opportunities in risk and insurance management have never been stronger.
+Career opportunities in risk management and insurance management have never been stronger.
 Almost half of insurance industry professionals are over age 45, with 25% of the industry expected to retire in the next few years.
-Possible risk and insurance positions include helping people and businesses put their lives back together after disasters (claims professionals), finding ways to minimize risks (loss prevention engineers), managing an organization's risk program (risk managers or risk analysts), matching customers with appropriate insurance products for their needs (insurance agents and brokers), and analyzing/pricing insurance applications according to their risk levels (underwriters).
+Possible risk and insurance positions include helping people and businesses put their lives back together after disasters (claims professionals), finding ways to minimize risks (loss prevention engineers), managing an organization’s risk program (risk managers or risk analysts), matching customers with appropriate insurance products for their needs (insurance agents), and analyzing/pricing insurance applications according to their risk levels (underwriters).

 - Applicant should show proof of high school graduation with a 2.35 GPA.
 If it is determined by the COB Dean’s Office/SAA that regular program admission criteria should be met in order to complete the certificate successfully and be a contributing member of the course, all college transcripts should be submitted to the Admissions Office.
 Once admitted, an advisor will be assigned by the College of Business in the certificate program.